Revenue Management Components: The right path to your pricing career! 👞

 - Predictability: ability exists to forecast demand for future points in time

-Given the above set of criteria, it is easy to comprehend how revenue management principles can apply in a variety of settings including, parking lots, apartment housing, advertising, restaurants, golf courses, spas and even surgery centers.
+Given the above set of criteria, it’s easy to comprehend how revenue management components apply in a variety of settings.
+Take for instance, the parking lots, apartment housing, advertising, restaurants, golf courses, spas and even surgery centres.

 Revenue manager’s primary job is analysing a company’s finances.
 Have insights on financial data help boost revenue growth.

 Provide advice and support to directors of sales, finance managers, and other general managers.
 Main responsibilities lie in the strategic planning of an organization so that it can meet its revenue goals.